souravsahapartho/souravsahapartho/README.md

 First of all thanks for viewing my profile.
 A person full of new generation, energy to learn, develop, practice, make mistakes and achieve goals.
 I am still a student.
-Some are still loading, stay tuned my friend.
+Some are still loading, stay tuned my friend!

 Skils: Wordpress / Google Sites / Mailchimp / Facebook Marketing